davidkhala/Oracle-PaaS-utils/analytic/README.md

 - The database must be a pluggable database (PDB)
   - DB connection string must be in format <hostname or IP address>:<port>:<PDB_name>.<DB_domain>
   - Please test database connection and database administrator credentials before deployment
+- Prepare an existing user with database administration privileges for OAS Domain Configuration

+Oracle Analytics Server Domain Configuration is a must for new OAS deployment
+- Skip only when creating an additional Oracle Analytics Server compute instance to scale out an existing Oracle Analytics Server deployment.
+-